How to use the Payment API v2

 Next

-Visit our API Reference to find more examples of Payment scenarios that can be executed through our API.
+Find more examples of payment intent scenarios that can be executed through the API.

 Check out the Integration checklist for additional tips on how to get the maximum value from our API.